 NOTE 5: The charging aspects for Ambient IoT will be studied by SA WG5.

 NOTE 6: The NAS based Congestion control is not in the scope of this study.

+NOTE 7: A standalone Ambient IoT core network shall be deployed by the operator to handle the traffic produced by ambient IoT devices without UICC if control plane based architecture is used to support AIoT.

 4.2 Architectural Requirements